8bit-wraith/mcp/README.md

 ## 🎉 Special Thanks

 - **Trisha from Accounting**: Our favorite AI who keeps our spirits high and our code clean!
-Currently investigating "creative accounting" in the coffee expenses... 😄
+Currently investigating why the hot tub maintenance budget looks like Elvis's Vegas show expenses... 😄
 - **Omni's Hot Tub**: Where all the best architectural decisions are made!
+(Now with Elvis-themed rubber ducks!)
-- **The HuggingFace Team**: For providing amazing models
+- **The HuggingFace Team**: For providing amazing models (almost as amazing as Elvis's hair models)
-- **The Qdrant Team**: For making vector search awesome
+- **The Qdrant Team**: For making vector search awesome (faster than Elvis's hip swings)
+- **Elvis**: For inspiring us to be revolutionary and bring joy to everything we do! 🕺

 ## 📝 License